-5. In some countries, like Thailand, your plug adapter won’t fit into the wall plug sockets properly.
+5. In some Southeast Asian countries, your plug adapter won’t fit into the wall plug sockets properly.
 This means that charging your phone is practically impossible as it keeps falling out!

 Say hello to 5% phone battery, your new best friend.

 6. Carting your backpack around in 30 degree heat is like slow torture.
 ONE LIMB AT A TIME.